Skip to content

 cd sanctum-olympics

-The Olympics literally decide which brain each Jedi gets.
-Yoda’s reasoning goes to the model that scored 1.000 on reasoning.
-Windu’s security analysis goes to Opus because nobody local could touch it on threat assessment.
+The eval shapes which brain each Jedi gets.
+Yoda’s reasoning goes to the local Council seat.
+Windu’s security analysis goes to Opus, because on threat assessment nobody local has earned that seat yet.
 Cilghal’s health data stays on the local secure tier regardless of score, because some constraints aren’t about performance — they’re about the kind of data that doesn’t leave the building.

 This is the point of the whole system.
 Not “which model is best” — that question doesn’t have an answer.
 “Which model is best at the specific thing this specific agent needs to do” — that question has a number, and the number has a routing rule, and the routing rule has a port.